skx/templer/README.md

 into a layout.
 So you'll also want to create a layout directory and place at least one layout into it.

-There are two examples provided with the distribution, to illustrate the software.
+There are two examples provided with the distribution to illustrate the software.
 These example sites are built automatically every evening and uploaded online - so you may easily compare the input and the generated
 output: